flutter-form-builder-ecosystem/form_builder_validators/README.md

 ### v10 to v11

-- All validators now first check for null or empty value and return an error if so.
-You can set `checkNullOrEmpty` to `false` if you want to avoid this behavior.
+- All validators now first check for null or empty value and return an error if so (`checkNullOrEmpty` defaults to `true`).
+An optional field that only uses `maxLength`, `email`, or similar will fail when left blank.
+Set `checkNullOrEmpty: false` on those validators to keep the field optional.
+See [Keep optional fields optional](#keep-optional-fields-optional).
 - `dateString()` changed to `date()` for constancy in api naming.
 Simply change the name to fix the code.
 - The positional parameter for the validator  [`match()`](https://github.com/flutter-form-builder-ecosystem/form_builder_validators/blob/93d6fb230c706a6415a3a85973fc37fabbd82588/lib/src/form_builder_validators.dart#L1433) is not a `String` pattern anymore, but a `RegExp` regex.